knowbody/crra/README.md

 Currently a beta version of the Reason CLI tools must be installed to use this tool.
 See the install instructions [here](https://github.com/reasonml/reason-cli#1-install-reason-cli-globally).

+_these steps might seem like they have frozen on slower computers. if it seems like one of the commands has frozen, please try re-running it adding `--verbose` to the command at the end to make sure it isn't just processing lots of information. if it does still look frozen, please let us know by opening an issue here_

 The easiest way to get started is by running `yarn create`:

 1. `yarn create reason-react-app MyApp`